wahrwolf/hb-downloader/README.md

 ## Issues
 If you encounter any issues or have suggestions (including constructive criticism of my disastrous Python) please let me know at bmschkerke@gmail.com.

+## Known Issues
+If you run the script in a terminal window under Windows you may receive:

+     UnicodeEncodeError: 'charmap' codec can't encode character...

+This only happens if you have an extended character in the name of one of your products.
+The easiest fix is to export an environment variable so that Python knows the terminal can accept Unicode:

+    set PYTHONIOENCODING=UTF-8